Towards Human-Level Text Coding with LLMs: The Case of Fatherhood Roles in Public Policy Documents: Introduction

 Recently, a new generation of large language models (LLMs) has changed the cost-efficiency calculus for political scientists interested in the possibilities of NLP techniques.
-LLMs, including the notorious GPT series and Bard, can not only produce coherent texts almost indistinguishable from those of human writers, they can also (at least partially) automate many tasks---including coding text for analysis.
-LLMs need only a few examples written in plain language to learn a coding scheme, a property called ``few-shot learning'' \citep{brown2020language}.
-This is possible because the model has a general concept of language and only needs to be specialized on the task at hand, a significant improvement over both traditional statistical text classification approaches and the most modern transfer learning ones \citep{laurer_van2023_trans}, which require thousands of hand-coded data points.
-In addition, web interfaces like ChatGPT and APIs allow the use of LLMs with little programming knowledge.\footnote{These models are called ``closed'' because their inner workings are not known.
-Several ``open'' language models exist; however, they typically require some amount of programming knowledge to use.
-In this paper, we focus on GPT models with a web interface.
-In the future, companies like HuggingFace will likely provide access to many open models via an API.} These properties make LLMs attractive for political scientists who work with text but might not have the computational knowledge or resources required for other approaches.
-LLMs represent a shift in the potential scale, cost-efficiency, and broad accessibility of text analysis.
-It is likely to change the type and volume of research done, as well as the methods and the volume of data used (and hence the reliability of the results).
-This is the case not only for the technical fields in which LLMs were developed (computer science, AI, NLP, and machine learning) but also in political science, higher education, and various other disciplines.
+LLMs, including the renowned GPT series, can not only produce coherent texts almost indistinguishable from those of human writers, but they can also automate many tasks---including coding text for analysis.
+This is possible because the model has a general concept of language and only needs to be instructed on how to solve the task at hand, a significant improvement over both traditional statistical text classification approaches and the most modern transfer learning ones \citep{laurer_van2023_trans}, which still require thousands of hand-coded data points.
+In addition, APIs like OpenAI's or the Hugging Face Hub allow the use of LLMs with little programming knowledge.
+These properties make LLMs attractive for political scientists who work with text but might not have the resources to manually annotate thousands of examples and the computational knowledge to run supervised approaches.